drParadox312/Bitcoin_Key_Generator_From_Text_Input/README.md

 "TEXT_INPUT.txt" file will be generated.

-Write one or more sentences in "TEXT_INPUT.txt" file to generate private key.
+Write one or more sentences in "TEXT_INPUT.txt" file to generate private and public keys.

 After reexecute "BitcoinKeyGenerator.py" file.